mobilejazz/Hermod/README.md

 ### 2. HMOAuthSession (OAuth Support)

-In order to support OAuth, `HMClient` has the class `HMOAuthSession`.
+In order to support OAuth, Hermod has the class `HMOAuthSession`.
 This class will keep the OAuth session alive and perform the fetch and refresh of tokens.
 Furthermore, it implements the `HMRequestExecutor` protocol in order to perform requests with OAuth support.

 #### 2.1 Configuration